implico/ObjectDispatcher/README.md

 var OD = new ObjectDispatcher('app');
 OD.module('index', {

-	//no _init function for top-level: checked if module with id = index exists (by default: #module-[moduleId], in this case #module-index)
+	//no _init function for top-level: checked if module with current moduleId exists
+	//(by default: #module-[moduleId], in this case #module-index)
+	//see the options for more info about prepending/appending to the selector

 	test: function() {
 		console.log('test: yes');